Why was a senior government official talking with Bill Boyd before his infamous business trip to China? | CBC News

-Critic says phone records of government's point person in China raise questions about 'who knew what and when'

-In the weeks leading up to Bill Boyd's now-infamous business trip to China, during which the then-MLA pitched an immigration scheme to investors, he had a phone conversation with the Saskatchewan government's director of Greater China, William Wang.

-Wang's cell phone records show he spoke briefly with Boyd and Boyd's business associate, Ning Xu, not long before Boyd and Xu went to China to hold a March 18, 2017 seminar for Chinese nationals interested in being allowed to immigrate to Canada through investing in Boyd's business.
+Wang's cell phone records show he had brief phone calls with Boyd and Boyd's business associate, Ning Xu, not long before Boyd and Xu went to China to hold a March 18, 2017 seminar for Chinese nationals interested in being enabled to immigrate to Canada through investing in Boyd's business.

 In August, Saskatchewan's Conflict of Interest Commissioner found that in conducting his business, Boyd breached the rules by falsely claiming the government supported his business.